Microchip-MPLAB-Harmony/gfx_apps_sam_9x60/apps/legato_quickstart/firmware/legato_qs_9x60_ek_tm5000.X/readme.md

 Building the Application
 ------------------------

 The parent directory for this application is gfx/apps/legato\_quickstart.
-To build this application, use MPLAB X IDE to open the gfx/apps/legato\_quickstart/firmware/legato\_qs\_9x60\_ek\_tm5000.X project file and press F11.
+To build this application, use MPLAB X IDE to open the gfx/apps/legato\_quickstart/firmware/legato\_qs\_9x60\_ek\_tm5000.X project folder and press F11.
 A successful build will generate a harmony.bin file in dist\lcdc_rgba8888_mxt_9x60_wvga\production in the project folder.

 The following table lists configuration properties: